 TSSRM YOUTH RANGE WORKSHOP

-The Texas Section Society for Range Management (TSSRM) sponsors an annual 5-day Youth Range Workshop for eligible high school students in June at the Texas Tech University Center in Junction, Texas.
-Students attend sessions on leadership, small group working skills, grasses, range management, soils, water resource management and other ecological practices.
+The Texas Section Society for Range Management (TSSRM) sponsors an annual Youth Range Workshop for eligible high school students in June at the Texas Tech University Center in Junction, Texas.
+Students attend five full days of sessions on leadership, small group working skills, grasses, range management, soils, water resource management and other ecological practices.